flutter/website/src/docs/cookbook/plugins/play-video.md

 Now, it's time to display the video.
 The `video_player` plugin provides the [`VideoPlayer`](https://pub.dartlang.org/documentation/video_player/latest/video_player/VideoPlayer-class.html) Widget to display the video initialized by the `VideoPlayerController`.
-By default, the `VideoPlayer` Widget will take up as much space as possible.
+By default, the `VideoPlayer` Widget takes up as much space as possible.
 This often isn't ideal for videos because they are meant to be displayed in a specific aspect ratio, such as 16x9 or 4x3.